In 1976, Philadelphia was forever immortalized on celluloid with the tale of an aspiring boxer with the Academy Award-winning film Rocky.

 A post shared by Ruby Lawrence (@radiofreeruby) on May 26, 2016 at 8:31pm PDT

 For more than a century, Esposito’s has been the go-to butcher shop in the Italian Market.
-While it’s doubtful you’ll be able to practice your boxing on a side of beef, you can purchase the high-quality meats and sausages that have made Esposito’s one of Philadelphia’s favorite butcher shops.
+While it’s doubtful visitors will be able to practice your boxing on a side of beef, they can purchase the high-quality meats and sausages that have made Esposito’s one of Philadelphia’s favorite butcher shops.

-Rocky couldn’t resist a trip to Pat’s King of Steaks for an authentic Philadelphia cheesesteak during his training, and neither should you.
+Rocky couldn’t resist a trip to Pat’s King of Steaks for an authentic Philadelphia cheesesteak during his training.
 The famous shop where the cheesesteak was invented more than 80 years ago makes a brief cameo in the original film.
 The appearance made a huge impact — the spot where Rocky stood is now dedicated with a special plaque.

 Where: Pat's King of Steaks, 1237 E. Passyunk Avenue

-View this post on Instagram A post shared by Chris Spangler (@cnspangler) on Oct 14, 2016 at 11:39am PDT
+View this post on Instagram A post shared by Ken Goldstein (@iamkengoldstein) on Aug 2, 2018 at 6:51am PDT

-While sweets aren’t on Rocky’s training regimen, you shouldn’t feel ashamed in partaking in the treats at Isgro’s in the Italian Market.
-Since 1904, Isgro’s has been supplying the area with incredible fresh-made cannolis sure satisfy your sweet tooth.
+While sweets aren’t on Rocky’s training regimen, residents and visitors shouldn’t feel ashamed in partaking in the treats at Isgro’s in the Italian Market.
+Since 1904, Isgro’s has been supplying the area with incredible fresh-made cannolis.

 Where: Isgro Pastries, 1009 Christian Street